kurty51114/Assignment1_2420/README.md

 You have now completed all the steps you need in preparation for deploying the DigitalOcean droplet.
 Now that we have everything we need, to deploy the droplet:

-1. Run the following command into the Terminal:
+1. Run the following command into the Terminal[^10]:

 > ```bash
 > doctl compute ssh-key list
 > ```

 This command will return the list of SSH keys we have connected to DigitalOcean.
-We will be using the SSH Fingerprint connected to the SSH you created, so copy down the contents under the Fingerprint columb of the SSH key you will be using.
+We will be using the SSH Fingerprint connected to the SSH you created, so copy down the contents under the Fingerprint columb of the SSH key you will be using [^5].

-2. Get the list of images within DigitalOcean's library using the following command:
+2. Get the list of images within DigitalOcean's library using the following command[^8]:

 > ```bash
 > doctl compute image list
 > ```

 This command returns the list of images available to be used to deploy droplets.
 Search for the Arch linux image that we uploaded to DigitalOcean; under **Type**, the custom image should say *custom*, and under **Distribution**, the image should say *Arch Linux*.
-Copy down the ID of the image.
+Copy down the ID of the image[^6].

-3. Run the following command to deploy your droplet:
+3. Run the following command to deploy your droplet[^10]:

 > ```bash
 > doctl compute droplet create --image <image-ID> --size s-1vcpu-1gb-amd --region sfo3 --ssh-keys <ssh-key-fingerprint> --user-data-file <path-to-your-cloud-init-file> --wait <name of your droplet>
 > ```

 This command is one of the longest commands we will run during setup.
-The command operates as follows:
+The command operates as follows[^10]:

 - **--image** - the ID of the arch image that we uploaded to DigitalOcean
 - **--size** - the specifications of the server we are creating (in this example, we are creating a system running AMD with 1 vcpu and 1gb RAM)